top of page

 And now I do this work with women.

 Not surface work.
-Not reframing or coping strategies or learning to communicate better - though those things have their place.
+Not reframing, coping strategies, or learning how to communicate better - though those do have their place.

-I'm a counsellor and aliveness coach with 7 years experience the industry and I work somatically - which means we don't just talk about what's happening.
-We go into the body, into the felt sense of it, into the place where the belief actually lives.
+I’m a counsellor and aliveness coach with 7 years’ experience in the field, and my work is somatic - which means we don’t only talk about what’s happening.
+We work with what’s happening in you, as it’s happening.